-- Ensure your Return to Swimming Plan has been approved by the club's Board of Directors once the Board has approved forward minutes to Swim BC (see below); - All documents (participant agreement, Swim BC club declaration) have been completed and either received or submitted: - Club Declaration and Board minutes approving your Return to Swimming Plan (submit to Swim BC); - Club Participant Agreements (club keeps on file); - SNC / Swim BC Assumption of Risk form (submit to Swim BC). - Club Return to Swimming Plan has been circulated, posted and an education session has been conducted; - ✓ Pre-registration prior to any training session is recommended; - ✓ Pre-circulation of workout content is recommended; - ✓ Designate participant parking area or parent drop-off zone; - ✓ Parent spectators as per facility plan or outdoor venue amenities; - Schedule your arrival no earlier than 10 minutes prior to the scheduled start of your activity; - ✓ BC COVID-19 Self-Assessment Tool is to be completed for each participant (including coach): - O Do you have any of the following symptoms: fever, chills, cough, shortness of breath, sore throat and/or painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue or loss of appetite? - o Have you been in contact with someone diagnosed with COVID-19? - o If any participant answers yes to any of the above, they must depart the training session. - Detailed attendance to be recorded by coach for every training session and retained on file; - Review personal hygiene habits: cough or sneeze into elbow, no spitting or nasal clearing, avoid touching gates, fences, benches, doors; - ✓ Use personal equipment only, no sharing.
-Assign club owned equipment to individuals or limit use; - ✓ Avoid water fountains, bring personal water bottle; - Only coaches should touch or handle facility and club equipment (lane ropes, backstroke flags, backstroke ledges, pace clocks, etc.); - Begin return to training with mature athletes to ensure systems and procedures are well established, coaches are clear on all processes, facility procedures are well understood and are in partnership with the club; - ✓ It is recommended that you keep training groups consistent throughout Phase 2.
+- Ensure your Return to Swimming Plan has been approved by the club's Board of Directors once the Board has approved, forward minutes to Swim BC (see below); - Ensure all documents (participant agreement, Swim BC club declaration) have been completed and either received or submitted: - o Club Declaration and approved Board minutes (submit to Swim BC); - Club Participant Agreements (club keeps on file); - SNC / Swim BC Assumption of Risk form (online). - Club Return to Swimming Plan has been circulated, posted and an education session has been conducted; - ✓ Pre-registration prior to any training session is recommended; - ✓ Pre-circulation of workout content is recommended; - ✓ Designate participant parking area or parent drop-off zone is defined; - ✓ Parent spectators as per facility plan or outdoor venue amenities; - Schedule your arrival no earlier than 10 minutes prior to the scheduled start of your activity; - ✓ A pre-training oral questionnaire is to be completed for each participant (including coach): - Do you have any of the following symptoms: fever, chills, cough, shortness of breath, sore throat and/or painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue or loss of appetite? - Have you been in contact with someone diagnosed with COVID-19? - o If any participant answers yes to any of the above, they must depart the training session. - Detailed attendance to be recorded by coach for every training session and retained on file; - Review personal hygiene habits: cough or sneeze into elbow, no spitting or nasal clearing, avoid touching gates, fences, benches, doors; - ✓ Use personal equipment only, no sharing.
+Assign club owned equipment to individuals or limit use;

+- ✓ Avoid water fountains, bring personal water bottle; - Only coaches should touch or handle facility and club equipment (lane ropes, backstroke flags, backstroke ledges, pace clocks, etc.); - Begin return to training with mature athletes to ensure systems and procedures are well established, coaches are clear on all processes, facility procedures are well understood and are in partnership with the club;